IBM/ToDoBackend/Workshop.md

         completion(todo, nil)
     }
    ```
-   This expects to receive a ToDo struct from the request, sets `completed` to false if it is `nil` and adds a `url` value that informs the client how to retrieve this todo item in the future.
+   This expects to receive a ToDo struct from the request, sets `completed` to false if it is `nil` and adds a `url` value that informs the client how to retrieve this ToDo item in the future.
    The handler then returns the updated ToDo item to the client.

 4. Run the project and rerun the tests by reloading the test page in the browser.